Agriculture Stewardship Program

 - All applications will be reviewed by the ASP Administrator.

 - The Environmental Farm Plan Coordinator verifies that the applicant’s EFP is up to date and indicates whether the project requested is a priority of the applicant’s EFP.

 - The applicant’s category funding caps are reviewed to ensure funding is available for project.
 The Program Administrator approves the project in writing to the applicant and provides appropriate Construction Guidelines, where applicable.

 How do I claim?

-- Applicant completes project, pays invoices and submits claim form with appropriate documentation (original invoice and proof of payment) to the ASP Administrator.
+- The applicant completes project, pays invoices and submits claim form with appropriate documentation (original invoice and proof of payment) to the ASP Administrator.

-- Project Advisor completes final site visit if required, reviews claimed expenses, and recommends the claim for payment.
+- The project advisor completes final site visit if required, reviews claimed expenses, and recommends the claim for payment.
 Advisor ensures that all work meets program and CEAA construction guidelines.

 - The claim form that is sent out with approval of the project must be filled in, signed, and dated by the producer and submitted back to the ASP Administrator along with all original detailed invoices, official receipts, cancelled cheques, or other official proof of payment.

 - Any in-kind work performed will be accounted for on a separate sheet sent out with approval letter.
 Rates of labour and equipment are calculated by the Prince Edward Island Department of Agriculture and Fisheries and added to the claim accordingly.